Fisher information susceptibility for multiparameter quantum estimation: Acknowledgements

 \section{Acknowledgements}

-We thank F. Albarelli and R. Demkowicz-Dobrza\'nski for discussion.\\ MB and IG acknowledge support from the EU Commission (H2020 FET-OPEN-RIA STORMYTUNE, Grant Agreement No. 899587), and from MUR (PRIN22-RISQUE-2022T25TR3).
-MGG acknowledges support from MUR (PRIN22-CONTRABASS-2022KB2JJM).
+We thank R. Demkowicz-Dobrza\'nski for discussions.\\ MB and IG acknowledge support from the EU Commission (H2020 FET-OPEN-RIA STORMYTUNE, Grant Agreement No. 899587), and from MUR (PRIN22-RISQUE-2022T25TR3).
+MGG acknowledges support from from Italian Ministry of Research and Next Generation EU via the PRIN 2022 project CONTRABASS (contract n.2022KB2JJM).
+FA acknowledges support from Marie Skłodowska-Curie Action EUHORIZON-MSCA-2021PF-01 (project QECANM, grant n.
+701154).